 You can see some samples hanging in the restaurant and on our Facebook page.

-There are seven Columbia Restaurants and Cafes in Florida, two Ulele Restaurants, Café Con Leche Ybor City at Tampa International Airport, Cha Cha Coconuts tropical bar and grill in Sarasota and at least two more restaurant concepts coming in the next several years.
+There are seven Columbia Restaurants and Cafes in Florida, two Ulele Restaurants, Café Con Leche Ybor City at Tampa International Airport, Cha Cha Coconuts tropical bar and grill in Sarasota and Casa Santo Stefano restaurant in Ybor City.

 No, it’s totally a family-owned and operated business, except for partnerships at the airport.
 The original restaurant in Ybor City opened in 1905 and is the oldest restaurant in Florida and the largest Spanish restaurant in the world.
 Richard and Casey Gonzmart are the fourth-generation co-owners of the restaurant group.
 Richard’s daughter Andrea Gonzmart Williams and Casey’s son Casey, Jr. are the fifth generation members working in the restaurant group.